AndOrangutan/quboid-nvim/README.md

 - [williamboman/mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) - Extension to mason.nvim that makes it easier to use lspconfig with mason.nvim.
 Strongly recommended for Windows users.
 - [jose-elias-alvarez/null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) - Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua.
 - [jay-babu/mason-null-ls.nvim](https://github.com/jay-babu/mason-null-ls.nvim) - mason-null-ls bridges mason.nvim with the null-ls plugin - making it easier to use both plugins together.
+- [DNLHC/glance.nvim](https://github.com/DNLHC/glance.nvim) - A pretty window for previewing, navigating and editing your LSP locations.

 #### Package Manager